rjpost20/Microsoft-Movie-Analysis/README.md

 ## Project Overview

-This project uses exploratory data analysis (EDA) to generate insights for Microsoft Corp. in their undertaking of the creation of a new movie studio.
+This project uses exploratory data analysis (EDA) techniques to generate insights for Microsoft Corp. in their (fictional) undertaking of the creation of a new movie studio.
 By analyzing film runtimes, genres, ratings, number of ratings, and box office revenues from an IMDb dataset and a box office dataset, I provide three recommendations to Microsoft to maximize the likelihood of success in their creation of new content for their studio.

 <br>